 As a graduate student at UBC, my research focused principally on topics within political psychology, including integrative complexity analyses of conflicts, strategic alliances, genocide, ethno-political violence, and terrorism.
 My research was supported by graduate fellowships from the Social Sciences & Humanities Research Council of Canada, the Michael Smith Foundation for Health Research, and Public Safety and Emergency Preparedness Canada.
 Some of this work was recognized with the Canadian Psychological Association’s Certificate of Academic Excellence and the International Society of Political Psychology’s Roberta Sigel Award.

-Over the years I have served as an Ambassador for the Global Advocacy of Open Educational Resources with the International Council for Open and Distance Education, an Open Education Advisor and Senior Open Education Research & Advocacy Fellow with BCcampus, an OER Research Fellow with the Open Education Group, a Faculty Workshop Facilitator with the Open Textbook Network, the Director of Research, Resources, and Special Initiatives on the Society for the Teaching of Psychology’s Early Career Psychologists Committee, and a member of the APS Teaching Fund Committee.
-I formerly served as a Faculty Fellow with the BC Open Textbook Project (2014-15) and as the Associate Editor of NOBA Psychology, an Associate Editor of Psychology Learning and Teaching, and on the boards of Ubiquity Proceedings and Virtually Connecting.
+Over the years I have served as an Ambassador for the Global Advocacy of Open Educational Resources with the International Council for Open and Distance Education, an Open Education Advisor and Senior Open Education Research & Advocacy Fellow with BCcampus, an OER Research Fellow with the Open Education Group, a Faculty Workshop Facilitator with the Open Textbook Network, the Director of Research, Resources, and Special Initiatives on the Society for the Teaching of Psychology’s Early Career Psychologists Committee, a member of the APS Teaching Fund Committee, an Ambassador for the Center for Open Science, a Faculty Fellow with the BC Open Textbook Project, the Associate Editor of NOBA Psychology, an Associate Editor of Psychology Learning and Teaching, and on the boards of Ubiquity Proceedings and Virtually Connecting.

 I work to support equitable access to education, the design of authentic learning experiences for students, and ethical approaches to educational technology, and routinely present to and facilitate workshops for faculty, staff, and administrators at post-secondary institutions worldwide.